legendcodermartino1245/ldac-optimization-guide/README.md

 > **Only then will the LDAC handshake restart**, and Android will apply the new quality setting (330, 660, 990, or Adaptive).

+> ⚠️ **This is a bug in Android's Bluetooth stack — not just a limitation.**
+> When you change LDAC bitrate, sample rate, or bit depth, Android often fails to renegotiate the codec connection.
+> The system UI may show the new values, but the actual audio stream continues using the old configuration.
+> **Your changes are silently ignored unless you force a full codec reset.**